gavineadie/SatelliteKit/README.md

     │                                        drag:  +3.2659e-05
     └───────────────────────────────────────────────────────────────────────

-### TLEPropagator
+### Satellite

-Having obtained the `TLE` for a satellite, it is used to initialize a `TLEPropagator` class which will manage the propagation of the object's position and velocity as time is varied from the epochal t=0 of the element set.
-Whether the object requires the "deep space" propagator, or not, is determined within the `TLEPropagator` initialization.
+Having obtained the `TLE` for a satellite, it is used to initialize a `Satellite` struct which will manage the propagation of the object's position and velocity as time is varied from the epochal t=0 of the element set.
+Whether the object requires the "deep space" propagator, or not, is determined within the `Satellite` initialization.

 The initializer is called internally by the static function:

-    public func selectPropagator(tle: TLE) -> TLEPropagator
+    public init(withTLE tle: TLE)

-The `TLEPropagator` class offers no public properties and two public functions.
-Both functions accept a time argument and provide postion and velocity state vectors as output.
+The `Satellite` struct offers some public properties and some public functions.

-    public func getPVCoordinates(minsAfterEpoch: Double) throws -> PVCoordinates public func getPVCoordinates(_ date: Date) throws -> PVCoordinates
+The properties provide some naming information and a "grab bag" directory for whatever you want.

-These functions will throw exceptions under circumstance when some anomaly in the object's elements suggests various problems in the modeled physical world (perigee below the ground, etc).
+    public let commonName: String

-### PVCoordinates
+    public let noradIdent: String

-The `PVCoordinates` structure returned by the propagator encapsulates position and velocity vectors:
+    public let t₀Days1950: Double       		// TLE t=0 (days since 1950)

-    public struct Vector {
+    public var extraInfo: [String: AnyObject]

-        public var x: Double
+The functions
-        public var y: Double
+accept a time argument, either minutes after the satellite's TLE epoch, or Julian Days, and provide postion (Kilometers) and velocity (Kms.sec) state vectors as output.

-        public var z: Double
+    public func position(minsAfterEpoch: Double) -> Vector
-    }
+    public func velocity(minsAfterEpoch: Double) -> Vector

-    public struct PVCoordinates {
+    public func position(julianDays: Double) -> Vector
-        public var position: Vector                 // position in meters public var velocity: Vector                 // velocity in m/sec }
+    public func velocity(julianDays: Double) -> Vector

 ### Sample Usage